xyu/CamCalc/README.md

   * `depth` - Total distance between near and far focal points.
   * `farLimit` - Distance to the far focal point.
   * `nearLimit` - Distance to the near focal point.
+  * `distance` - The distance to the object you are focusing on.

 ### CamCalc.Hyperfocal()